Stripe vs Paddle vs Lemon Squeezy: Which Actually Saves More?

 At that point, the fee differential between Stripe and Paddle/Lemon Squeezy narrows to less than 1% — and the MoR model includes tax compliance that Stripe's base product does not.

 Payout timing creates cash flow structural differences.
 Stripe's 2-day rolling payouts mean revenue reaches the founder's bank account quickly.
 Paddle's NET 15-30 payout schedule means revenue is held by Paddle for significantly longer.
-For a solo founder managing cash flow carefully, this timing difference is a structural characteristic — not just a convenience feature.
+For a solo founder managing cash flow carefully, this timing difference is a structural characteristic, not a convenience feature.
 Revenue earned in January may not be available until February under Paddle's payout schedule.

 Chargeback handling differs structurally.
 With Stripe, the founder handles chargebacks directly: responding to disputes, providing evidence, and absorbing the $15 fee for each dispute regardless of outcome.
 With Paddle and Lemon Squeezy, the MoR handles chargebacks because they are the merchant of record.
 The founder's involvement in the dispute process is minimal.
 For founders in industries with higher chargeback rates, this shift in liability has structural value beyond the fee saving.